eum602/Ejemplos-de-Reactjs/README.md

 ## How to contribute
 We can receive contributions fro anywhere in the world.
+Work done after unstashing.

 ## Copyright
 2019 - All rights reserved from a local developer to practice after stashing some file.